vosaka-php/vosaka-http/docs/classes/vosaka/http/client/HttpClient.md

 # HttpClient

-Asynchronous HTTP Client using VOsaka runtime.
+Asynchronous HTTP Client using cURL Multi with VOsaka runtime.

-This client provides async HTTP request capabilities using the VOsaka event loop system.
+This client provides async HTTP request capabilities using cURL Multi handle for non-blocking operations.
 It supports GET, POST, PUT, DELETE and other HTTP methods with configurable timeouts, headers, and SSL options.

 * Full name: `\vosaka\http\client\HttpClient`
 * This class is marked as **final** and can't be subclassed